 The ODS treats any written material obtained to document a disability, to plan for appropriate services and accommodations, or to document appointments with this office as confidential.
-The following are guidelines used by the ODS regarding disability-related information:

 - All disability-related information regarding cadets served by the ODS is housed in a secured records room within the office.

 - All disability-related information is kept in separate files for each cadet and housed in secure file cabinets.
 This information is also stored in a secure electronic database system housed within the ODS.